🇺🇸

 What county is Salt Lake City, UT in?

-What is Salt Lake City, UT known for?
+Salt Lake City, UT has 34 ZIP codes.

 Need the complete Utah ZIP code database?
 Download all UT ZIP codes — Excel, CSV, or Access.
 Includes lat/lng, county FIPS & timezone.